MagifulKoala/Sistema-de-Analisis-Inteligente-para-Operaciones-Rappi/README_EN.md

 GET /conversation/history
 ```

-**Requires authentication:**
+**Authentication required:**
-Include the access token in the request header:
+Include the access token in the header:

 ```
 Authorization: Bearer <access_token>
 ```

+---

+Note: For convenience, within the main folder you can find the file Rappi.postman_collection.json.
+This file contains the collection of requests needed to test the project’s functionality.

 ---